NirbhayVashisht/java-Swing-tutorial/README.md

 # java-Swing-tutorial
-You can check this out if you want to learn java swing currently contain programs of : basics, Jbutton, JTextArea, JLabel
+You can check this out if you want to learn java swing.
+ Currently contains programs of : basics, Jbutton, JTextArea, JLabel